WHAT WE DO

 To ensure safety and smooth operations for all road users, Austin Transportation staff oversee the regulation and permitting of the City’s right of way for a variety of purposes and occasions.

-The Austin Center for Events works to ensure safety through inspection, regulation and traffic control of department-permitted special events.
+The Office of Special Events works to ensure safety through inspection, regulation and traffic control of department-permitted special events.

 special events held